Genepool Productions Showreel

 The third and final part of the series will cover the selected jurors and their route to the Global Citizens’ Assembly.
 Screen time will be spent on assembly deliberations interspersed with blue-chip science shorts looking at who controls the technology and how any guidelines might be implemented.

-The documentary series will have a global appeal and will be screened in various outlets including national broadcasters (currently under negotiation).
+The documentary series will have global appeal and will be screened in various outlets including national broadcasters (currently under negotiation).
 It will present a compelling story of what happens when citizens from different cultures and contexts come together to deliberate on some of the most challenging ethical dilemmas in contemporary times.
+‘Mutant’ will be an epic, cinematic and provocative television series capturing an unprecedented international social experiment.

 Based in Melbourne, Australia, Genepool Productions specialises in creating quality science documentaries for international audiences.
 Sonya Pemberton, 2012 Emmy award winner and record breaking five-time winner of the prestigious Eureka Award for Science Journalism, leads the company.